jamesfmackenzie/jamesfmackenzie.github.io/_posts/2017-03-28-dropbox-as-a-github-alternative.md

 ### Step 2.
 Write Some Code!

 * Get busy, write some code!
 Save it to your new local repo.
-* Or if you’re feeling lazy, just copy-paste the code from somewhere else.
+* Or if you're feeling lazy, just copy-paste the code from somewhere else.

 ![](/img/posts/git-dropbox-step-2.png)